internsaurav/MachineLearning/LinearRegression/foodImports/README.md

-# Application of Linear Regression to find a relation between food imports, food procudtion and population
+# Application of Linear Regression to find a relation between food imports, food production and population
 This code attempts to find a relation between US food production, its population and its food imports using linear regression.<br /><br />

 Following are the sources of data:<ol>